AlexiZ/numerology/README.md

 - ~~Paypal payment~~
 - ~~Admin UI to manage numbers' details~~
 - ~~Admin UI to manage definitions~~
+- Roles management
+- Numbers total to improve its admin UI

 ## How to
 - Create an account in Slack with the Gmail alias and customer's real name